 Óglaigh Náisiúnta na hÉireann (Organisation of National Ex-Service Personnel-ONE) is a registered charity for veterans of the Irish Defence Forces.
 ONE was established on 10 March 1951 and its primary objective is to support the needs of Irish veterans by the provision of accommodation to homeless veterans in its Veterans’ Hostels and the provision of other advice and support to veterans through its nationwide network of Branches and Veterans’ Support Centres.

 ONE’s services are available to all veterans of the Defence Forces and we also facilitate homeless veterans from other countries living in Ireland from time to time.
-ONE currently provides accommodation (board and lodging) for approximately 49 veterans, who otherwise would be homeless, in its three residential homes in Athlone, Dublin and Letterkenny.
-ONE has created a nationwide network of Veteran’s Support Centres and is developing a 5-bedroom hostel in Cobh to address the increasing challenge of homelessness veterans.
+ONE currently provides accommodation (board and lodging) for approximately 54 veterans, who otherwise would be homeless, in its three residential homes in Athlone, Dublin and Letterkenny.
+ONE has created a nationwide network of Veteran’s Support Centres and is developing a 5-bedroom hostel in Cobh to address the increasing challenge of homeless veterans.
 This will be followed by a 6-bedroom facility in Cork City leading to the availability of 60 single rooms for homeless veterans.

 VETERANS’ SUPPORT CENTRES